DanWahlin/DockerAndKubernetesCourseCode/samples/blue-green/readme.md

     `cat nginx.service.yml | ./config.ps1 | kubectl create --save-config -f -`

 1. Visit `http://localhost` and notice that the green Deployment is now being hit using the "public" service.

+1. Delete the blue test service and deployment once done.